Icesito68/Port-Windows-11-Poco-X3-pro/guide/English/1-partition-en.md

 ```

 - Format data
-Go to Wipe menu and press Format Data,
+Go to "Wipe" menu and press "Format Data",
 then type `yes`.

 #### Check if Android still starts